kratisto/docs/pages/bare_metal_cloud/virtual_private_servers/using_kvm_for_vps/guide.en-gb.md

 ![KVM](images/kvm_vps01.png){.thumbnail}

-Use the arrow keys to navigate to the option that comes closest to your hardware, then press "Enter".
+Use the arrow keys to navigate to the option that comes closest to your hardware, then press press `Enter`{.action}.

 In the next menu, choose your country.